Wake-up-Freeman/OLD-ODISEO/docs/develop/dapp/quick-start/using-terrain-testnet.md

    await lib.increment(wallets.bombay);
    ```

-   Make sure to pass your Bombay wallet to the increment command. `terrain console` makes wallets specified in `keys.terrain.js` available in the `wallets` object.
+   Make sure to pass your Bombay wallet to the increment command. `daodiseoin console` makes wallets specified in `keys.daodiseoin.js` available in the `wallets` object.

    You can get the current count by using: